 Segno Gebeya Primary School

-Segno Gebeya is a small town in the highlands in Amhara Region of Ethiopia.
-It has only ever had a tiny school, catering for Grades 1 – 4.
-In late 2015 the school was blown away one night by a strong wind and is totally destroyed.
-As a result, Grade 1-3 classes were taught outside under trees or in small mud huts.
-Grade 4 was been unable to be offered so many of these students discontinued their schooling or had to walk to one of the two nearest primary schools, both about 1½ hours each way over mountainous terrain.
+Segno Gebeya is a rapidly growing township outside of Lalibela, Ethiopia.
+In late 2015, the tiny primary school was blown away by strong winds and totally destroyed.
+Grade 1-3 classes had to be taught outside under trees or in small mud huts.
+All other classes were unable to be offered.
+Many of these students discontinued their schooling or had to walk to one of the two nearest primary schools, both about 1½ hours each way over mountainous terrain.

-This school now has a water tank that captures rain water off the classrooms providing students with on-site access to clean water for drinking and handwashing.
-Access to water, sanitation and hygiene (WASH) in schools is integral to the well-being of children and their right to quality education.
+This school also has a water tank that captures rain water runoff from the roof, providing students with on-site access to clean water for drinking and handwashing.
+A school garden has been established, with students involved in caring for almost 400 native plants, including fruit trees.